 Never use natural bar soap or soap flakes like Zote on a coffee stain because the soap can make tannin stains more difficult to remove.

 If the tea or coffee stain is older or has not been removed properly, it may need to be treated with bleach.
-Chlorine bleach can be used on white garments and linens by following product directions.
-For colored clothes, mix a solution of warm water and oxygen-based bleach like OxiClean or Clorox 2 or Tide Stain Release.
+Chlorine bleach can be used on natural fiber white garments and linens by following product directions.
+For colored clothes, mix a solution of warm water and oxygen-based bleach (brand names are: OxiClean, Nellie's All Natural Oxygen Brightener, or OXO Brite).
 Completely submerge the stained garments and allow them to soak for at least four hours or overnight.
 Then wash as usual.

-How to Remove Tea and Coffee Stains from Dry Clean Only Clothes
+Tea and Coffee Stains and Dry Clean Only Clothes

 When a tea or coffee stain happens on a garment labeled as dry clean only, blot the stain with a dry white cloth.
 Sponge lightly with a white cloth damped with plain cold water and blot dry.
 As soon as possible, head to the cleaner and point out and identify the stain to your professional dry cleaner.